NateWr/business-profile/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to the Business Profile page in your admin menu.
 You will find it near the bottom.

+== Frequently Asked Questions ==

+= Is there a shortcode to print the contact card? =

+Yes, you can use `[contact-card]`.
+The documentation includes [all of the shortcode attributes](http://doc.themeofthecrop.com/plugins/business-profile/user/faq#shortcode).

+= It asks me for a Google Maps API Key but I don’t know what it is or how to get it. =

+Google now requires that you have your own API key to display a map on your website.
+The documentation includes a walkthrough to help you [generate a Google Maps API key](http://doc.themeofthecrop.com/plugins/business-profile/user/faq#google-maps-api-key).

+= Google Maps shows my business in the wrong location =

+Unfortunately, in some cases Google is unable to find the right latitude and longitude to match your address.

+In some cases, you may be able to get it to properly locate you by tweaking the address.
+Sometimes Google just needs a bit of help.
+Once you’ve got the right coordinates you can go back and restore your original address, and save the form without touching the coordinates again.

+If you’re unable to get Google to recognize your location, the best thing to do is to leave the Google Map out when you print your contact card.
+You will also want to hide the Get Directions link, because Google will guide your customers to the wrong location.

+There’s not much I can do about this, unfortunately.
+Even if you were able to manually set the latitude and longitude, Google would still show bad directions, because it uses the address, not the coordinates, for this feature.

+= What’s the Schema Type? =

+This allows you to let search engines like Google know exactly what kind of business you run.

+That way, when someone looks for a real estate agent or a restaurant in your area, they’ll know to include you in their search results.

+You may not find a type that’s a perfect match for your business.
+Choose the option that’s most appropriate for your business, and fall back to a more generic type, such as Local Business, if you need.

+= More questions =

+You'll find more help in the [User Guide](http://doc.themeofthecrop.com/plugins/business-profile/user/).
+Developers interested in templates, filters and theme support can view the [Developer Documentation](http://doc.themeofthecrop.com/plugins/business-profile/developer/).

 == Screenshots ==

 1. Display a full contact card on the front-end with the shortcode [contact-card] or use the widget to add it to a sidebar.